 \subsection{Quantum Annealing}

 We first benchmark the embedding process for all considered models.
 For each model we consider $1000$ embeddings and check the number of qubits needed on the \textit{Pegasus} or \textit{Zephyr} topology.
-The results are shown in Figs.~\ref{fig:embedding_tet_grid} for the tetrahedral grid and \ref{fig:embedding_cart_grid} for the Cartesian grid.
+The results are shown in Fig.~\ref{fig:embedding_tet_grid} for the tetrahedral grid and Fig.~\ref{fig:embedding_cart_grid} for the Cartesian grid.

-Since the coordinate-based model on the tetrahedral turned out to be the most promising, we only run real hardware experiments for this model.
+Since the coordinate-based model on the tetrahedral grid turned out to be the most promising, we only run real hardware experiments for this model.
 The relevant hyper-parameter to optimize the TTS for quantum annealing is the annealing time $t_a$ used for a given instance.
 We optimized $t_a$ for different instance sizes for the coordinate-based tetrahedral model.
 The results for the \textit{Advantage 1} (based on the \textit{Pegasus} topology) as well as for the \textit{Advantage 2 prototype} (based on the \textit{Zephyr} topology) are shown in Fig.~\ref{fig:opt_anneal_time}.